Pre-riding the course notes:

 1 - approach the course through Copperas Cove - Main Street - Rt 116.
 At the end of town (you can tell) you'll take a right on to the base across a cattle guard.
 The Fort Hood Challenge is roughly 6 miles down the road from there.

-2 – YOU MUST PRINT AND DISPLAY PARKING PERMIT (Remember we’re on a military base during wartime) You can park in the big crushed stone lot on the west side of the start/finish intersection
+2 – Please leave a visible note on your dash stating that you are riding the race course.
+You can park in the big crushed stone lot on the west side of the start/finish intersection

 3 - THERE ARE NO FACILITIES OF ANY KIND ON THE COURSE - take more water than you'll need and your flat fixin' stuff